 Don’t use jargon.
-(A favourite I once saw in a bid – ‘Proxy-counterfactual longitudinal self-reported polling’.
-No, I don’t know what it means either!)
+(A favourite we once saw in a bid – ‘Proxy-counterfactual longitudinal self-reported polling’.
+No, we don’t know what it means either!).

 You can’t receive funding twice for the same things, but there is no rule against applying to more than one funder for the same stuff, so don’t wait to hear the result before trying again elsewhere.
 If you are lucky enough to be successful at more than one, you can always return the funds, or better still, explain to one funder that you have been successful elsewhere and ask if you could use their funds for something else instead.
 You may be lucky.

 And lastly, don’t be put off by rejection.
 Most funders are oversubscribed and receive applications for more money than they have to award – you can’t win them all.